ReactiveX/rxjs/docs_app/content/guide/observer.md

 # Observer

 **What is an Observer?** An Observer is a consumer of values delivered by an Observable.
-Observers are simply a set of callbacks, one for each type of notification delivered by the Observable: `next`, `error`, and `complete`.
+Observers are a set of callbacks, one for each type of notification delivered by the Observable: `next`, `error`, and `complete`.
 The following is an example of a typical Observer object:

 ```ts
 const observer = {